Protestant Reformed Church of Alsace and Lorraine: Organisation

 The EPRAL has a presbyterial-synodal system of church government.
 The legislative body of EPRAL is the synod with 33 synodals.
 They elect and control the Synodal Council (Conseil synodal) and its president for three year terms.
 Since 1 September 2012 Pastor Christian Krieger serves as president of the Synodal Council.
 The EPRAL has its headquarters (Synodal Council) in Strasbourg.

 EPRAL has a mobile form of pastoral ministry.
 The congregations (paroisses, i.e. parishes) are grouped in four (till 2009 five) consistorial ambits: The consistories are based in Bischwiller, Metz, Mulhouse und Strasbourg.
 The former consistorial ambit of Sainte-Marie-aux-Mines was merged into that of Strasbourg due to decreasing numbers of parishioners in 2009.
 By the French Organic Articles each time several congregations form a consistory (consistoire), with the term used for the board and its district alike.
 As religious statutory law corporations (établissements publics des cultes) the consistories have legal entity status, holding property of their own and receiving contributions from member parishes.

 Each consistory comprises all the pastors active in its district and the double number of laypersons, elected for three year terms by the local church presbyteries.
 The consistorial members elect from their midst their executive, the consistorial council (Conseil consistorial) of four members.
-Consistorial decisions are presented to the French minister of the Interior, who may oppose them within a two-months period, and reported to the EPRAL Synodal Council.
+Consistorial decisions are presented to the French minister of the Interior, who may oppose them within a two-month period, and reported to the EPRAL Synodal Council.
 The consistories appoint the pastors after proposition by the presbytery of the concerned congregation.
 The ordination of women and blessings of same-sex marriages are allowed.